pablobrugarolas/pablobrugarolas.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am research fellow at University of Girona (Economics Department.
+I am a research fellow at University of Girona (Economics Department).
 I am part of the [Women in Social and Public Policy Research Hub](https://www.lse.ac.uk/social-policy/research/Research-clusters/WISPPRH) at LSE.

 I am passionately engaged in `family economics`, `economics of human development`, `education economics`, `economics of poverty and inequality`, and `causal-inference methods`.
 My thesis delves into the impacts of universal childcare policies on children and mothers, combining meta-analysis with causal designs.